Giovanni Battista Dagnino

-Giovanni Battista Dagnino is an Italian economist and academic.
-He is the Chair of Management and Professor of Digital Strategy at the Libera Università Maria SS.
-Assunta University of Rome, where he is the Founding Director of the MSc Degree in Economics and Management.
-He is known for his work on coopetition strategy and for the study of temporary competitive advantage.
+Giovanni Battista Dagnino is an Italian economist, academic, engaged speaker, and educator.
+He is the Chair of Management and Professor of Digital Strategy and Artificial Intelligence at the Libera Università Maria SS.
+Assunta University of Rome, where he is the Founder and Academic Director of LUMSA International Research Center for Artificial Intelligence Management.
+He is also Coordinator of the Interest Group on AI in Management of the Italian Society of Management (SIMA).

+He has been the Founding Director of the MSc Degree in Economics and Management.
+As part of his leadership engagement, he is also the Director of the LUMSA EMBA-Executive Master of Business Adiministration and of the LUMSA-BIP Executive Course on Sustainability Management.

+He is known for his foundational and influential work on coopetition strategy and for initiating and refining the study of temporary competitive advantage.
+He has published widely and is conducting a series of smart projects on digital transformation and digital mindset, AI strategy and big data analytics.

 Education

-He graduated at Bocconi University of Milan and received his PhD Degree in Business Economics and Management from the University of Catania and MURST-The Italian Ministry for University and Scientific and Technological Research.
+He graduated at Bocconi University of Milan and received his PhD in Business Economics and Management from the University of Catania and MURST-The Italian Ministry for University and Scientific and Technological Research.
 He has also studied Political Science and International Affairs at the University of Palermo.

-He has held visiting positions at Harvard Business School, Tuck School of Business at Dartmouth, Wharton School, London Business School, IESE Business School, Grenoble Ecole de Management, the University of Mannheim and IAE Universidad Austral, Argentina.
+He has held multiple visiting positions at Harvard Business School, Tuck School of Business at Dartmouth, Wharton School, London Business School, IESE Business School, Grenoble Ecole de Management, Macquarie Business School, Australia, the University of Mannheim, IAE Universidad Austral, Argentina and University of York, UK.

 Career

 Since 2001, Dagnino has researched coopetition strategy, and, with Richard D'Aveni and Ken Smith, in 2010 has inaugurated the study of temporary competitive advantage as a consequence of hypercompetition.
 In addition, Dagnino is researching hubris-driven strategies and the relationships between strategy, entrepreneurship and governance.
 In this field, he received the "Best Paper Proceedings" Award by the Academy of Management for a study on corporate governance and international diversification.

-Dagnino's research revolves around the advancement of the strategic theory of the firm with specific focus on coopetition strategy dynamics, the relationships between strategy, entrepreneurship and governance, and the management of temporary advantages.
+Dagnino's research contributions revolve around the advancement of the strategic theory of the firm with specific focus on coopetition strategy dynamics, the relationships between strategy, entrepreneurship and governance, and the management of temporary advantages.

-More recently, he has been carrying out various research projects and graduate teaching on digital transformation strategies, digital mindset, big data and advanced analytics.
+More recently, he has been carrying out various research projects and graduate and post-graduate teaching on digital transformation strategies, digital mindset, big data analytics, and AI strategy.

-Dagnino's work has appeared in books such as "Coopetition Strategy: Theory Experiments and Cases", Routledge, 2009; "New Frontiers in Entrepreneurship.
-Recognizing, Seizing, and Executing Opportunities", Springer, 2010; "Coopetition: Winning Strategies for the 21st Century", Elgar, 2010; "Research Methods for Strategic Management", Routledge, 2016; "Entrepreneurial Ecosystems and the Diffusion of Startups", Elgar, 2018, and "Foundations of Coopetition Strategy.
-A Framework for Competition and Cooperation", Routledge-Giappichelli, 2021.
+Dagnino's work has appeared in pioneering books such as "Coopetition Strategy: Theory Experiments and Cases", Routledge, 2009; "New Frontiers in Entrepreneurship.
+Recognizing, Seizing, and Executing Opportunities", Springer, 2010; "Coopetition: Winning Strategies for the 21st Century", Elgar, 2010; "Research Methods for Strategic Management", Routledge, 2016; "Entrepreneurial Ecosystems and the Diffusion of Startups", Elgar, 2018, "Foundations of Coopetition Strategy.
+A Framework for Competition and Cooperation", Routledge, 2021, and the recent trailblazing tome of Elgar Research Handbooks in Business and Management series The Research Handbook of Digital Strategy, Elgar 2023.